 Form RD 4280-2, “Rural Business-Cooperative Service Grant Agreement.”

-Awardees must sign and return Forms RD 1940-1 and 1942-46 in order to obligate funds for the project, and then return the Grant Agreement and the Power Purchase Agreement as applicable when the project is ready to start.
+Grantees must sign and return Forms RD 1940-1 and 1942-46 in order for the Agency to obligate funds for the project.
+Grantees must also return the Grant Agreement

-Under the final rule, application deadlines for State and National and the $20,000 or less set-aside funding competitions are identified in the rule.
-The Agency can also modify the application deadline by publishing a Notice in the Federal Register.
-The Agency will award applications in accordance with the Agency’s Departmental regulations.
-AdditionalA forms are added to this process rather than at application submittal as previously discussed.
-All forms must be signed and returned to the Agency and follow the same process as provided in the REAP interim rule.rulerule The necessary items associated with making awards are:

-Letter of conditions.

-Form 1942-46, “Letter of Intent to Meet Conditions.”

-Form RD 1940-1, “Request for Obligation of Funds.”

-Insurance requirements.
+Where applicable, the grantee must also provide the Agency with a copy of the Power Purchase Agreement when the project is ready to start.

+Under the final rule, grantees must submit the same set of forms as under the baseline program plus, as previously discussed, several forms that were submitted with the application form under the baseline program.
+These additional forms are:

 Form AD-1049, “Certification Regarding Drug-Free Workplace Requirements (Grants) Alternative 1-For Grantees Other than Individuals.”

 Form SF-LLL, “Disclosure of Lobbying Activities,” if the grant exceeds $100,000 and/or if the grantee has made or agreed to make payment using funds other than Federal appropriated funds to influence or attempt to influence a decision in connection with the application.